Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-The Indiana Hoosiers (10-4, 2-1 Big Ten) will attempt to build on a three-game home winning streak when hosting the Ohio State Buckeyes (12-2, 2-1 Big Ten) on Saturday, January 6, 2024 at Assembly Hall, airing at 8:00 PM ET on FOX.
+The Ohio State Buckeyes (12-2, 2-1 Big Ten) aim to extend a four-game winning stretch when they visit the Indiana Hoosiers (10-4, 2-1 Big Ten) at 8:00 PM ET on Saturday, January 6, 2024 at Assembly Hall.
+The contest airs on FOX.

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Ohio State vs. Indiana matchup in this article.
+In this article, you can check out odds and spreads for the Ohio State vs. Indiana matchup across multiple sportsbooks.

 Ohio State vs. Indiana Game Info